 Lost Items / Missing items

 Moyra noted that in a recent stocktake at the Athenaeum Library many missing items were noted.
 How can one record a bulk item change “Missing” in the Lost Status?
 It seems that this question has not yet been adddressed with a patch / support.
-Irma noted that the problem could be with Internet Explorer as it is not supported anymore and can give problems with pop ups, help page, can’t change some settings etc. It was agreed that it is important to retain records of missing items as they can be returned to the library after several years.
+It was agreed that it is important to retain records of missing items as they can be returned to the library after several years.
 This problem will be further investigated.

 Statistical Reports